Interpersonal therapy may help if you’re looking for a short-term therapeutic approach to address your relationship challenges and mood symptoms.

 This includes your therapist playing a script as well as role-playing exercises.

-Your therapist might work with you on different aspects of communication, including:
+Your IPT therapist might work with you on different aspects of communication, including:

 - nonverbal language